-The 2018 Dillacort hunting lottery is now open.
+The 2018 Dillacort hunting lottery is now closed.

 The 2018 season dates are October 13th – October 23rd.
-The lottery will close at 5:00 PM on Sept 7th.
-Permissions are granted in two-day blocks in a lottery drawing held Monday, September 10th.
+Permissions were granted in two-day blocks in a lottery drawing held Monday, September 10th.
 If you have any questions or comments, please email Stewardship Assistant Mitch Attig or call him at 360-993-5072.
 We are interested in your feedback regarding this system.

 Hunting permission for our 568-acre Dillacort Canyon property in Klickitat County was issued this year under the following guidelines: